General Atomics MQ-9 Reaper: U.S. Homeland Security

 U.S. Customs and Border Protection (CBP) operated nine MQ-9s in August 2012.
 Two were based in North Dakota at Grand Forks Air Force Base, four were based in Arizona, at Fort Huachuca and one was based at the Naval Air Station Corpus Christi, Texas.
 These aircraft were equipped with GA-ASI's Lynx synthetic aperture radar and Raytheon's MTS-B electro-optical infrared sensors.

-The CBP also had two maritime MQ-9s called Guardians, based at Cape Canaveral Air Force Station, Florida and Naval Air Station Corpus Christi, Texas.
+The CBP also had two maritime MQ-9s, called Guardians, based at Cape Canaveral Air Force Station, Florida, and Naval Air Station Corpus Christi, Texas.
 The Guardians were equipped with the SeaVue marine search radar; their electro-optical infrared sensor was optimized for maritime operations.
 The CBP operates one MQ-9 Guardian jointly with the U.S. Coast Guard (USCG) out of land-based stations in Florida and Texas.

 The United States Department of Homeland Security initially ordered one Predator B for border protection duty, referred to as MQ-9 CBP-101.
 It began operations 4 October 2005 and crashed in the Arizona desert on 25 April 2006.
 The US's NTSB determined that the crash's most likely cause was pilot error by the ground-based pilot, inadvertently shutting down the UAV's engine by failing to follow the checklist.
 During its operational period, the aircraft flew 959 hours on patrol and played a role in 2,309 arrests.
 It also contributed to the seizure of four vehicles and 8267 lb of marijuana.

 A second Predator B, called "CBP-104" (initially referred to as "CBP-102"), was delivered in September 2006 and commenced limited border protection operations on 18 October 2006.
 The president's FY2006 emergency supplemental budget request added $45 million for the program and the FY2007 Homeland Security Appropriations Bill added an additional $20 million.
-In October 2006, GA-ASI announced a $33.9 million contract to supply two more Predator B systems by the fall of 2007.
+In October 2006, GA-ASI announced a $33.9 million contract to supply two more Predator B systems by the fall 2007.
 On 16 February 2009, the program was further expanded to include patrols of the Canada–US border.

-On 14 October 2013, an MQ-9 began patrolling the Manitoba portion of the U.S.-Canada border.
-The UAV is based at Grand Forks Air Force Base and will watch the 400 km-long border.
-The drone will not carry weapons and needs permission to enter Canadian airspace.
-U.S. authorities fear that drug smugglers, migrants, and terrorists may exploit the long border.
-The use of the unmanned surveillance aircraft is an enhancement of the partnership between U.S. and Canadian agencies.
+In February 2009, an MQ-9 began patrolling the Manitoba portion of the U.S.-Canada border and the Great Lakes region, as well as Akwesasne Mohawk territory in Ontario and northern New York.
+The UAV was based at Grand Forks Air Force Base and watched the 400 km-long border.
+The drone does not carry weapons and needs permission to enter Canadian airspace.

 In January 2014, Customs and Border Protection grounded its UAVs temporarily after an unmanned aircraft was ditched off the coast of California by the operator due to a mechanical failure on 27 January 2014.

 On 29 May 2020, during the George Floyd protests, CBP flew an unarmed Predator B drone above Minneapolis to watch protesters.
 The agency said it was at the request of federal law enforcement in Minneapolis.